echelon/microseasons/README.md

 --------------------------------
 If it crashes, you don't have the required fonts installed.

 - See which fonts are named in the source.
+(That appears to be "*Hannotate SC Regular*" at the time of this writing)
 - Open the system font dialog and select "Computer".
 - If the font is listed but not installed (ie. it's gray instead of black in the list), install it.